taskadapter/redmine-java-api/CONTRIBUTING.md

 * To build in command line: run "gradle build".
 * To open the project code in IDEA or Eclipse: open "build.gradle" file.
 Your IDE will create a project from the gradle script.
 * Please make sure you add unit and/or integration tests when submitting your changes.
+* Always include description of what your pull request is trying to achieve, why the current API is bad or not sufficient.
 * Don't forget to document required Redmine version and other limitations & requirements.

 # Release process